Habitat Restoration in Progress

 In the 1930s, Rainbow Springs became a privately owned theme park.
 Most freshwater springs tourist attractions around Florida offered some form of glass bottom boat ride.
 But at Rainbow Springs the distinctive sub-boats had stairs that went below the waterline and visitors could look out at eye level.
 Waterfalls were built on piles of phosphate tailings, and a zoo, rodeo, gift shops and a monorail with leaf-shaped gondolas were also added.

 It reopened as a state park in the 1990s.
-The citizens that supported the acquisition of the park soon formed the park's Citizen Support Organization, called Friends of Rainbow Springs.
-This organization led the way in opening the park by physically clearing paths and bringing life back to the gardens and other features.
+Area residents who supported the acquisition of the park soon formed the Friends of Rainbow Springs, the park's citizen support organization.
+The group led the way in opening the park by physically clearing paths and bringing life back to the gardens and other features.